-On March 30, 2021, Vyant Bio, Inc. (the "Company", "Vyant Bio", "VYNT" or "we"), formerly known as Cancer Genetics, Inc. ("CGI"), completed its business combination (the "Merger") with StemoniX, Inc., a Minnesota corporation ("StemoniX"), in accordance with the Agreement and Plan of Merger and Reorganization, dated as of August 21, 2020 (the "Initial Merger Agreement") by and among the Company, StemoniX and CGI Acquisition, Inc., a Minnesota corporation and wholly-owned subsidiary of the Company ("Merger Sub"), as amended by Amendment No. 1 thereto made and entered into as of February 8, 2021 (the "First Amendment") and Amendment No. 2 thereto made and entered into as of February 26, 2021 (the "Second Amendment") (the Initial Merger Agreement, as amended by the First Amendment and Second Amendment, the "Merger Agreement"), pursuant to which Merger Sub merged with and into StemoniX, with StemoniX surviving the Merger as a wholly-owned subsidiary of the Company.
+On March 30, 2021, Vyant Bio, formerly known as Cancer Genetics, Inc. ("CGI"), completed its business combination (the "Merger") with StemoniX, Inc., a Minnesota corporation ("StemoniX"), in accordance with the Agreement and Plan of Merger and Reorganization, dated as of August 21, 2020 (the "Initial Merger Agreement") by and among the Company, StemoniX and CGI Acquisition, Inc., a Minnesota corporation and whollyowned subsidiary of the Company ("Merger Sub"), as amended by Amendment No. 1 thereto made and entered into as of February 8, 2021 (the "First Amendment") and Amendment No. 2 thereto made and entered into as of February 26, 2021 (the "Second Amendment") (the Initial Merger Agreement, as amended by the First Amendment and Second Amendment, the "Merger Agreement"), pursuant to which Merger Sub merged with and into StemoniX, with StemoniX surviving the Merger as a wholly-owned subsidiary of the Company.

 The Merger was accounted for as a reverse acquisition with StemoniX being the accounting acquirer of CGI using the acquisition method of accounting.
 Under acquisition accounting, the assets and liabilities (including executory contracts, commitments and other obligations) of CGI, as of March 30, 2021, the closing date of the Merger, were recorded at their respective fair values and added to those of StemoniX.
 Any excess of purchase price consideration over the fair values of the identifiable net assets is recorded as goodwill.
-The total consideration paid by StemoniX in the Merger amounted to \$59.9 million, which represents the fair value of CGI's 11,007,186 shares of Common Stock or \$50.74 million, 2,157,686 Common Stock warrants or \$9.04 million and 55,907 Common Stock options outstanding on the closing date of the Merger with a fair value of \$139 thousand.
-In addition, at the effective time of the Merger, existing StemoniX shareholders received an additional 804,711 incremental shares in accordance with the conversion ratio set forth in the Merger Agreement.
+The total consideration paid by StemoniX in the Merger amounted to \$59.9 million, which represents the fair value of CGI's 2,201,437 shares of Common Stock or \$50.74 million, 431,537 Common Stock warrants or \$9.04 million and 11,181 Common Stock options outstanding on the closing date of the Merger with a fair value of \$139 thousand.
+In addition, at the effective time of the Merger, existing StemoniX shareholders received an additional 160,942 incremental shares in accordance with the conversion ratio set forth in the Merger Agreement.